daveho/eeprog/README.md

 * enable write protection
 * perform a software chip erase

 The host software is in the [hostutil](hostutil) directory.
 It seems to work, although more testing is needed.
-Currently, it only runs on Unix-like systems (Linux, BSD, MacOS, etc.)
+Currently, it has only been tested on Linux, but might work on other Unix-like systems (such as MacOS and FreeBSD.)

 ## Host software